sebaespinosa/tests-outbuild/README.md

 - Used Prisma as the ORM instead of direct actions against the database.
 To keep it simple I just use int as the ID instead of uuid.
 - No "advance" script was added to package.json to start the project
 - No semantic commits and other best practices where used
+- No vulnerabilities checks where apply to keep it simple.

 ## Project Start